|Watch: A scientific introduction|

 to the TM technique

-A few folks on the Internet have attempted to deconstruct the TM technique, presenting what they claim are its components.
+A few folks on the Internet have attempted to deconstruct the TM technique, presenting what they claim are its basic components.
 Any certified teacher of the TM technique can vouch that none of these websites present such details in any reliable form.
 And, as every meditator knows, the technique is far more than the sum of its parts.

 Our "MYTHS" page aims to clarify some of these misunderstandings.